Rahban1/gsoc-documenter/docs/src/key_bindings.md

         }
 ```

-oh beautiful and much more readable.
+oh so beautiful and much more readable.
 Thank you [Hetarth Shah](https://github.com/Hetarth02)